garysweaver/irie/README.md

 You could do that better by setting up some real authentication with [Authlogic][authlogic], [Devise][devise], or whatever Cancan will support.

-In `app/models/ability.rb`, setup a basic cancan ability.
+You also need a `app/models/ability.rb`, setup a basic cancan ability.
 Just for testing we'll allow everything:

     class Ability
       include CanCan::Ability